tamucc-comp-bio/how_to/README.md

 # Manage Genetic Data With [Geome DB](https://geome-db.org/)

+If your research involves genetics/genomics of wild organisms, then

 * Create an account
 * Send email to your supervisor with the email you used to create the account and ask to be added to the appropriate project